Thurston00/DayZ-CommunitySamples/Weapons/Ammunition/README.md

-# DayZ Community Ammunation Samples
+# DayZ Community Ammunition Samples

 This section is for anything ammunation related.